More and more people realize the dangers of legionella, the bacteria that causes the deadly disease of legionaries.

 Through a wound or burning on the skin:

 This can cause people to suffer dangerous pseudomonal infections of the urinary tract, bones and blood.
 This is also the case when the bacteria enters the body through intravenous catheters or needles.

-Pseudomonas bacteria can also be present in swimming pools, spas and hot tubs, and can cause skin rashes and otitis externa.
+Pseudomonas bacteria can also be present in swimming pools, spas, and hot tubs and cause skin rashes and otitis externa.